Leadership & Administration

 Christa Lese Martin, PhD, FACMG, is Geisinger's interim chief scientific officer.
 A geneticist with an interest in the identification and characterization of genomic variation in individuals with neurodevelopmental and neuropsychiatric disabilities, such as autism, Dr. Martin currently guides the growth of research across Geisinger and helps develop research in the clinical area as well as in the research centers and institutes.

 Working alongside Dr. Martin are several senior faculty members who direct a variety of research institutes, centers and departments.
-These include Christopher Still, DO, director of the Obesity Research Institute; Marc Williams, MD, director of the Genomic Medicine Institute; David Carey, PhD, interim chair of the Department of Molecular and Functional Genomics; and Dan Davis, PhD, director of the Center for Translational Bioethics and Health Care Policy.
+These include Christopher Still, DO, director of the Obesity Research Institute; Adam Buchanan, director of the Genomic Health Implementation Institute; David Carey, PhD, interim chair of the Department of Molecular and Functional Genomics; and Dan Davis, PhD, director of the Center for Translational Bioethics and Health Care Policy.

 Research in clinical divisions is generally guided by the division chairs and department heads, while some divisions have directors of research.
 Administrative directors and managers also provide organizational support to the research community.